History of the Bull Terrier

 The outcome was a robust, quick, and tenacious canine that completely dominated the pits.
 Due to their link with “lower society,” these Bull and Terrier dogs gained popularity at fighting exhibitions but were never loved as popular for family pets.

-A man named James Hinks combined Dalmations with the Bull Terrier (BT) sometime in the 1860s.
+James Hinks combined Dalmations with the Bull Terrier (BT) sometime in the 1860s.
 After dogfighting was outlawed, fans of the Bull and Terrier began to use them in competition with other dogs for show and aesthetic appeal.
 As a result, a breed of all-white canines was developed and named the Bull Terrier.

 The all-white BTs enjoyed great success in the ring and quickly gained the interest of many people.
 They soon became a style statement for men searching for a handsome, rough, and manly dog to accompany them.